ICGGroup/Merge-Model/README.md

 ## Contributing

 If you are writing code that will be committed to the repository, There are a few things you will need to be aware of.

+First, you should use the ```contrib``` branch that we created earlier to makes changes that you with to push back.
+This will keep us from having to cherry pick the commit.

+Second, while we are still working to outfit Barista with a full set of tests, please make sure that you include tests in your commit.

 TODO:  Brief discussion on contributing back to Barista